MadhuMitha6210/1st-website-/README.md

 # 1st-website-
-this website is built for hands-on expereince on frontend development
+this website is going to be built by me for hands-on expereince on frontend development